The long coming and overdue crackdown on the corruption in the world of commodity trading.

 Perfect (and subtle) timing just ahead of the FT commodities summit.

-The chaos generated by Addax & Oryx is the nightmare of any lender in commodity trading.
+The chaos generated by Addax & Oryx is the nightmare of any trader or lender in commodity trading.

 Swiss will find self-comfort as ADDAX is no longer “theirs” it’s the “Other people” problem.